linode/apl-docs/docs/for-devs/console/builds.md

 ### Docker

-1. Add the URL of the Gitea repository that contains the application source code
+1. Add the URL of the repository that contains the application source code.
-2. (optional) Change the path of the `Dockerfile`
+2. (optional) Change the path of the `Dockerfile`.
+Default is `./Dockerfile`.
+To use a Dockerfile is a specific folder, use `./folder/Dockerfile`.
 3. (optional) Change the revision.
-This can be a commit, a tag, or a branch
+This can be a commit, a tag, or a branch.
+4. (Optional) Select `External Repo` if the repository used for the Build is not a public or a private Git repo in the local Gitea.
+When selected, fill in the secret name that contains the required SSH credentials.
+Read more [here](https://tekton.dev/docs/how-to-guides/clone-repository/#git-authentication) about how to setup SSH authentication with your Git provider.
-4. (optional) Select to create an event listener to trigger the build based on a Gitea webhook.
+5. (optional) Select to create an event listener to trigger the build based on a Gitea webhook.

 ### Buildpacks

 1. Add the URL of the Git repository that contains the application source code
 2. (optional) Add the path.
 This is a subpath within the repo where the source to build is located
 3. (optional) Change the revision.
 This can be a commit, a tag, or a branch
+4. (Optional) Select `External Repo` if the repository used for the Build is not a public or a private Git repo in the local Gitea.
+When selected, fill in the secret name that contains the required SSH credentials.
+Read more [here](https://tekton.dev/docs/how-to-guides/clone-repository/#git-authentication) about how to setup SSH authentication with your Git provider.
-4. (optional) Select to create an event listener to trigger the build based on a Gitea webhook.
+5. (optional) Select to create an event listener to trigger the build based on a Gitea webhook.

-### Build status
+### Build status details

-To see the status of the build, click on the `PipelineRun` link of the build in the list of builds.
+To see the more status details of the build, click on the `PipelineRun` link of the build in the list of builds.
 If a trigger is configured, the link will show all PipelineRuns.

+### Configure a webhook for the Git repo in Gitea

+1. In Otomi Console, click on `apps` the left menu and then open `Gitea`
+2. In the top menu of Gitea, click on `Explore` and then on the `green` repo
+3. Go to `Settings` (top right) and then to `Webhooks`
+4. Click `Add Webhook` and select `Gitea`
+5. In the `Target URL`, paste the webhook URL from your clipboard.
+6. Click `Add Webhook`

+### Expose the trigger listener publicly

+When using an external (private) Git repository, the trigger event listener that is created by Otomi can also be exposed publicly.
+To expose the event listener publicly:

+1. Go to Services
+2. Click create new service
+3. Select the `el-gitea-webhook-<build-name>` internal service
+4. Under `Exposure`, select `External`
+5. Click `Submit` and the `Deploy Changes`

 ### Restart a build